 As one of the biggest cities in Japan, sorting through all of the best places to stay in Fukuoka can sometimes seem daunting.
 When your time is limited, your best bet is to stay in either Chuo Ward or Hakata Ward, which is home to the main train station.
 Each of these areas will put some of the city’s top attractions at your fingertips.
 Start your accommodations search with a few of these best hotels in Fukuoka…

 - Richmond Hotel Fukuoka Tenjin: A budget-friendly hotel featuring spacious modern rooms that ensure a comfortable stay in Fukuoka.
 Tenjin Station is a quick jaunt away by foot.

-- Hotel Okura Fukuoka: One of the top luxury hotels in the city, this beautiful property offers guest a large array of spectacular amenities including an indoor pool, microbrewery, and 10 dining options.
+- Hotel Okura Fukuoka: One of the top luxury hotels in the city, this beautiful property offers guests a large array of spectacular amenities, including an indoor pool, microbrewery, and 10 dining options.

-- Grand Hyatt Fukuoka: Fully living up to its brand’s promise, this brilliant 5-star hotel delivers everything you’d expect for a luxurious stay in Fukuoka including large warmly-decorated rooms, a fitness centre, and hot tub, as well as restaurant and two chilled-out bars.
+- Grand Hyatt Fukuoka: Fully living up to its brand’s promise, this brilliant 5-star hotel delivers everything you’d expect for a luxurious stay in Fukuoka, including large warmly-decorated rooms, a fitness centre, and hot tub, as well as a restaurant and two chilled-out bars.